 A major in cognitive science offers opportunities for individuals to work in different industries, such as information systems, government agencies, educational services and non-profit organizations.
 Job designations usually depend on a student's concentration, technical training and elective courses.
 Those who have a background in data analytics and computer programming work in areas including multimedia design, information architecture (IA), clinical research consulting, telecommunications, artificial intelligence (AI) and linguistic analysis.
 Students who pursue a graduate degree in cognitive science often have an advantage in landing a job in similar fields and moving up the corporate ladder.

-Candidates who have obtained a master's degree or a doctoral degree in cognitive science also get a better chance to acquire a higher starting salary and may qualify in management, postsecondary teaching and industry-level research positions.
+Candidates who have obtained a master's degree or a doctoral degree in cognitive science also get a better chance to secure a higher starting salary and may qualify in management, postsecondary teaching and industry-level research positions.
 Software development companies, research institutes and publishing firms may hire qualified professionals with backgrounds in instructional systems design (ISD), human cognition and research to help create interactive educational solutions, instructional computer games, courseware and Web-based learning applications.

 Other common job titles of cognitive science graduates include the following: